christa-ux/InventoryPilot/README.md

 Yousef Enein (ID: 40115494) || Github ID: yousefenein  || Email: yousefenein@outlook.com

-## Developper getting started guide
+## Setup Guide
-# Prerequisites
+### Prerequisites
 - Python 3.10 or later
 - Node.js 16.x or later

-# For backend
+<ins>Note:</ins> To run the backend and frontend, you should run two shells simultaneously.
+The first shell is for the backend and runs python.
+The second shell is for the frontend and runs node.

+### To run the backend
-- cd WarehousePilot_app\backend
+1. cd WarehousePilot_app\backend
-- pip install -r requirements.txt
+2. pip install -r requirements.txt
-- create the .env file and add the environment variables
+3. create the .env file and add the environment variables
-- python manage.py migrate
+4. python manage.py migrate
-- To run the server: python manage.py runserver
+5. To run the server: python manage.py runserver

-# For frontend
+### For frontend
-- cd WarehousePilot_app\frontend
+1. cd WarehousePilot_app\frontend
-- npm run dev
+2. npm run dev
-- control click on the localhost to open the webpage
+3. control click on the localhost to open the webpage

 ## MIT License